gianndev/mussel/README.md

 **Mussel** is an interpreted programming language written in Rust.
 It was designed as a simple and flexible language with a focus on easy-to-read syntax and powerful expression evaluation.
 Mussel supports basic data types, variable bindings, functions, closures, control flow constructs (such as `if` and `for`), and even string interpolation.

+## Why should I choose Mussel?

+Mussel's interpreter is programmed in Rust, which means that Mussel offers the same advantages as Rust such as **code execution speed** and **security**.
+In addition, **Mussel's syntax is extremely simple**, comparable to Python's.
+This union makes Mussel like a language "*safe and fast like Rust and easy to use like Python*".

 ## Tutorial

 You can find a detailed tutorial to learn how Mussel works [here](/doc/Tutorial.md).